CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

   + Employing the MITRE framework to systematically scrutinize the security of the organization's Linux and Windows hosts.
 Allowing vulnerabilities and potential threat vectors within the infrastructure to be uncovered.

   + Compiled findings and recommended mitigations into a penetration testing report.
-This serves as a valuable resource for the organization, providing a clear roadmap for addressing vulnerabilities and enhancing their overall security posture.
+Providing a clear roadmap for addressing vulnerabilities and enhancing the organization's overall security posture.

 ## Equipment and Tools

-***Technologies Used:*** Penetration testing methodology, MITRE framework, OSINT tools, Metasploit/Meterpreter, vulnerability scanning with Nmap and Nessus, Burp Suite.
+The technologies used in this project include:

-  + Performed a penetration test on a simulated organization in accordance with the Penetration Testing Execution Standard (PTES) methodology and the MITRE Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK) framework.
+  + Penetration Testing Execution Standard *(PTES)* methodology
+  + MITRE Adversarial Tactics, Techniques, and Common Knowledge *(ATT&CK)* framework

-  + Identified and successfully exploited vulnerabilities within the organization's web application, as well as on Linux and Windows hosts.

-  + Documented the findings and proposed mitigation strategies within a comprehensive penetration testing summary report.
+  + Open Source Intelligence *(OSINT)* tools
+  + Metasploit and Meterpreter
+  + Vulnerability scanning with Nmap and Nessus
+  + Burp Suite
+  + Report writing

 ## Executive Summary